Sienci-Labs/Resources/gsender/gs-setup-and-layout.md

 This is where you will spend the majority of your time actually carving.
 When the program opens, this is where you will arrive!
 There are 2 main sections to the Carve tab.

 1. The large middle visualizer (boxed in red), is where you manage your files and can watch the magic happen after you hit the Start button.
 Rotate your view, monitor the job progress, turn on lightweight mode, change workspaces, adjust feed rate, and more.
-1. The DRO and Jog Controls on the right (boxed in blue), have all the functions you need to manually control your CNC when jobs aren't running.
+1. The 'DRO' (Digital Read Out) and Jog Controls on the right (boxed in blue), have all the functions you need to manually control your CNC when jobs aren't running.
 This includes jogging, zero setting, homing, Go to movements, and more.
 The section at the bottom includes extra features like probing, macros, manual spindle/laser control, and more.

 ![](/_images/_gsender/_setup/gs_se_carve-tab.jpg){.aligncenter .size-medium}